OmniCloudOrg/OmniCloud-Full/Notes/Omni_Storage.md

 > [!CAUTION]
 > Storage has not yet been implemented, everything in this document is here for design purposes only

+> [!NOTE]
+> As OmniCloud advances into it's development most of the configs here will become entirely optional overrides as Omni will be able to configure itself in the vast majority of deployments

 # Contents

 - [OmniCloud Storage Solutions](#omnicloud-storage-solutions)